department-of-veterans-affairs/va.gov-team/products/virtual-agent/product/product_outline.md

 1. Location TBD, somewhere on va.gov
 2. Free form chat experience to the users
-Greetings & “Chit Chat” dialogues
+a) Greetings & “Chit Chat” dialogues
-Conversations will be logged for analysis
+b) Conversations will be logged for analysis
-Handling errors in conversations
+c) Handling errors in conversations
-System wide technical errors
+d) System wide technical errors
-Understanding user intents
+e) Understanding user intents
-Collecting feedback- embedded feedback survey
+f) Collecting feedback- embedded feedback survey

 3. Handing Veteran Crisis scenarios
-Present users the number for Veteran Crisis hotline and disable chatbot if a crisis keyword is used
+a) Present users the number for Veteran Crisis hotline and disable chatbot if a crisis keyword is used

 4. Knowledge Management Content use

 5. Connecting with Covid Chatbot
-Allow users to ask questions about Covid and present a link to go to the Covid Chatbot
+a) Allow users to ask questions about Covid and present a link to go to the Covid Chatbot

-**Phase 2 Approach:**
+_Phase 2 Approach:_
 - Gather and access feedback from live users to refine our roadmap
 - Connect with a live agent from the chat
 - Partner with LOB’s to identify additional use cases for the Virtual Agent
 - Build features to enable users to authenticate and perform tasks (ie. pay bills, process claims)

+**Assumptions

+- We will have access to the Government instance of the cloud and will be using a commercial instance till it is ready- We are assuming the GCC will be ready by June
+- We will build the Virtual Agent learning model using PVA, but we acknowledge there are some technical limitations in regards to version control and automated testing
+- We will launch to a small subset of users for a limited study

+**Measuring Success

+KPIs depend on the roll-out plan.
+In an ideal scenario, we would release the POV to about 5% of Va.gov users, and measure the following:

+- Engagement rates

+How many users interact with the new virtual agent?

+How many left without interaction?

+How many users ask multiple questions in one session?

+How many ask the same question (in variations)  during one session?

+- Satisfaction rates

+How many times was the virtual agent able to answer a question?

+How many times was it not able to answer a question?

+How do veterans feel about the interaction?  (feedback)

+What could be improved?

+Are they likely to use this again?

+- Perceived human-requirements

+How many users directly ask to speak with a human (e.g., phone number) ?

+How many still want to speak with a human after an interaction?

+How many posed a crisis-related statement/question?

+- Content requests

+What are the most asked about topics by users?

+What types of tasks did users ask the bot to do?

+**Things we’ve learned